 Rarely, melanoma can start in parts of the body other than the skin.
-It can start in the eye (ocular melanoma|) or in the tissues that line the inside of the body, such as the anus or rectum (anorectal melanoma), nose, mouth, lungs and other areas.
+It can start in the eye (ocular melanoma).
+Or it can start in the tissues that line areas inside the body, such as the anus or rectum (anorectal melanoma), nose, mouth, lungs and other areas.
 For more information about these other types of melanoma, contact our cancer support specialists.

 Melanoma is advanced when the cancerous cells have spread from the original melanoma to other parts of the body.
 When the cancer cells from a tumour spread to a different part of the body, they grow into new a cancer (known as a secondary cancer or metastasis).
 If melanoma spreads, it’s most likely to spread to one or more of the following parts of the body: